Mega-Gorilla/USE-IT/examples/cloud/README.md

 export BROWSER_USE_BASE_URL="https://api.browser-use.com/api/v1"  # Optional
 export BROWSER_USE_TIMEOUT="30"  # Optional: request timeout in seconds

-# Or use .env file (recommended)
-cp examples/cloud/env.example .env
+# Optional: store values in a local config or env file
+cp config.yaml.example config.yaml            # If you want to keep credentials in config.yaml
+# or track them in a dedicated .env for these cloud scripts:
-# Edit .env with your values
+# cp examples/cloud/env.example .env && edit with your values

 # Run examples from project root
 python examples/cloud/01_basic_task.py